tmorin/faggregate/README.md

 The [todo-core](examples/todo-core) example provides an implementation leveraging on the [Immutables](https://immutables.github.io) Java library to easily and nicely force the immutable structures of the Aggregate state.

 The [todo-core](examples/todo-core) module is also used by [todo-infra-quarkus](examples/todo-infra-quarkus).
-Therefore, it demonstrates [Immutables](https://immutables.github.io) can be used also into a Native Image.
+Therefore, it demonstrates [Immutables](https://immutables.github.io) can be used also within common Framework and Native Images.

 ### Validation framework